ratankaliani/proposal-api/README.md

 ## Deploy on Vercel

-Currently deployment is at [this site](https://proposal-api.vercel.app/)
+Currently deployment is at https://proposal-api.vercel.app/

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.